Jiaxin061/Jiaxin061/README.md

 Software Engineering Student
 ----------------------------

-I'm a first- year of software engineering in Universiti Teknologi Malaysia (UTM)
+👋 I'm a first-year student pursuing Software Engineering at Universiti Teknologi Malaysia (UTM).
+Passionate about coding and eager to explore the exciting world of software development. 🖥️✨

-* 🌍  I'm based in Johor Bahru
+* 🌍  I'm based in Johor, Malaysia
 * ✉️  You can contact me at [jiaxin@graduate.utm.my](mailto:jiaxin@graduate.utm.my)

 ### Skills